abdullah-ch/A-Start-I-guess.../README.md

 # A-Start-I-guess...
 It's my first OOP code.
-It includes creating two classes and one's fucntion by using the other.
+It includes creating two classes and one's functions by using the other.
 It simply calculates your grade !!